 Other Education Opportunities in EGA

 The best place to learn more about education opportunities outside of the chapter is the EGA website.
 Click on the Education tab from the home page. www.egausa.org

 GCCs - Group Correspondence Courses are offered by EGA for groups of EGA members and are low cost, high quality learning experiences.
-SCR usually offers one or two GGCs each year.
+SCR usually sponsors one or two GGCs each year.
 HEG occasionally offers GCCs based on interest.
 Individuals have the opportunity to take a GCC through EGA’s Lightening Rounds.

 ICCs – Individual Correspondence Courses are offered by EGA as an in-depth study program on a wide range of techniques at various skill levels for individuals.

-Online Studio Courses – Classes offered online by EGA.
+Online Courses – Classes offered online by EGA.
 There is a limited enrollment period followed by lessons delivered weekly online.

 ESP – Extended Study Programs are intensive programs offered by EGA to encourage creative expression and personal growth.
 ESP faculty are experts in embroidery and textiles and are drawn from the academic and museum community.

 Fiber Forum – An organization for pushing your creative boundaries.
 Members are juried in by submitting original needlework and can exhibit in national settings.